10X Sale

 2. Oral/Verbal

-It involves the exchange of message or information by using words verbally through face to face or telephone conversations.
+It involves the exchange of message or information by using words verbally through face-to-face or telephone conversations.
 It is the most common type of conversation as it paves way to get feedback right after receiving the message.
 It is known to be spontaneous as well.
 In verbal communication, the ability to listen and think carefully before speaking is critical.

 A person must be careful of the words or expressions to be said.
 Any word that has been spoken cannot be taken back, so it is important to formulate expressions or sentences carefully.